 The applicant is also requesting alternative compliance from Section 4.10(c), Street Trees Along Private Streets, which requires one street tree per 35 linear feet of frontage.
 Per Section 4.10(c)(4), street trees shall be located a minimum of 35 feet from the point of curvature of an intersection of two streets.
 In addition, Section 4.10(c)(5) requires that street trees be located a minimum of 10 feet from the point of curvature of residential driveway entrances.
-Finally, Section 4.10(c)(10) requires a minimum of 150 square feet of soil surface per isolated tree and 120 square feet of soil surface per tree within a continuous open landscaping strip.
 The driveways for single-family attached homes, the narrow space between driveways, the many short blocks and intersections, and easement constraints, limit the number of street tree locations.

-The applicant has provided the maximum amount of street trees given the space limitations of the proposed age-restricted housing development.
+The applicant has provided the maximum amount of street trees given the space limitations of the proposed elderly housing development.
 As an alternative, the applicant has proposed additional plantings as part of Section 4.1, Residential Requirements for Townhouses, One-Family Semi-Detached, and Two-Family Dwellings Arranged Horizontally.
-The Section 4.1 requirements are exceeded, and the additional trees are proposed as close to the private streets as possible, but outside of public utility easements

-(PUE), which meets the purposes and objectives of Section 4.10 by enhancing the private streets, both visually and environmentally.
+The Section 4.1 requirements are exceeded, and the additional trees are proposed as close to the private streets as possible, but outside of public utility easements (PUE), which meets the purposes and objectives of Section 4.10 by enhancing the private streets, both visually and environmentally.

-The Planning Director finds that that there are several locations that could allow additional trees, which are outlined in the conditions below.
+The Planning Director finds that portions of Private Roads "A" and "B" that do not have adequate street trees could allow additional trees, and a condition is included herein requiring six trees to be added.
 The Planning Director also recommends that the proposed Section 4.10 street trees and Section 4.1 trees, adjacent to the private streets, be planted at a larger caliper to meet the objectives of Section 4.10 more quickly.